 Santander Consumer Bank – A market leader in Norway within car finance.
 It is one of the most profitable banks in Norway in terms of return on equity.
 The company offers car finance, personal loans, Visa credit cards and deposits.

 Storebrand ASA – A leading player in the Nordic markets for pensions, life and health insurance, banking and asset management.
 The company was founded in 1767 and is based in Lysaker.
-At April 29, 2016, it had a market capitalization of NOK 15.3 billion.
+As of April 2017, it had a market capitalization of NOK 25 billion.